User interview analysis – turning raw data into insights effectively

 1. Trustworthy - grounded in data

 The process of interview analysis is the abstraction of raw observations into more general insights.
-For those to be reliable, it’s important that they are based on evidence from the interviews.
+For these to be reliable, it’s important that they are based on evidence from the interviews.

-A common problem to watch out for here are cognitive bias, e.g. the tendency to confirm what we already believe.
+A common problem to watch out for here is cognitive bias, e.g. the tendency to confirm what we already believe.
 These can distort the analysis process and misguide decisions.
-Read this article about common bias in user research and tips to avoid them.
+Read this article about common biases in user research and tips to avoid them.

 While it’s important to ground insights in evidence, we shouldn’t forget the limitations of qualitative data.
 For instance, user interviews will not yield statistically significant results.
 Rather focus on the strengths of qualitative data in revealing causal relationships, emotional states of users and thus far unnoticed perspectives.